 To help grow any online business you need to look at different ways of selling to your customers, and potential customers, other than just your website.
 One tool no online business should be without is social media and one platform you shouldn't ignore is Instagram.
 Why?
-Because, as of April 2017, there are over 700 million active monthly users on Instagram, that’s over double the monthly active users on Twitter.
+Because, as of June 2018, there are over 1 billion active monthly users on Instagram, that’s over double the monthly active users on Twitter.

 Instagram is a purely mobile based social media platform and is focused exclusively on sharing photos, videos and gifs with your followers.
 Read on to find out about how to get the best out of this incredibly popular social platform and how it can help to boost your sales.

 Instagram's business accounts allow you add further information to your profile page than personal accounts, such as business hours, address, telephone number and email address.
 These will automatically be turned into buttons so customers can call or email you directly from their phone or find directions to your location using their built-in Maps app.

 You will also receive real-time insights into your followers and how they interact with your posts and stories, as well as statistics about how your stories and promoted posts perform throughout the day.
 These are vital to ensure you are posting images and videos that people can engage and respond to, especially as 60% of users say they discover new products on Instagram.